peteletroll/DockRotate/README.md

 Forum page: https://forum.kerbalspaceprogram.com/index.php?/topic/170484-dockrotate-rotation-control-on-docking-ports/

 ( * ) Should work with any port based on ModuleDockingNode.
-Clamp-O-Tron Sr. can rotate only when docked in flight.